 Locals will tell you, proudly but with just a hint of worry in their voices, that Silverton is the last holdout.
 “We dodged a bullet a while back,” said one, referring to a recent rather ambitious project that failed, a ski resort up a scenic canyon a few miles from town.
 It was supposed to put Silverton, finally, on the map.
 But the developer, visions of Telluride II dancing in his head, unwisely chose to build in an area prone to avalanches, and as a consequence endured one too many unscheduled shutdowns.
 Giving in to schadenfreude, I cheer to the thought of some out-of-state hustler losing his shirt on a bad bet.

 You sense that there is a battle raging for the soul, and the future, of Silverton.
 On the one hand you have the boosters who look with envy on the other towns that have cashed in, smell the money, and think “why not here?”
-And on the other hand you have the traditionalists, who are content with things as they are, and want nothing to do with that odious brand of prosperity, with all its poisonous side effects.
+And on the other hand you have the traditionalists, who are content with things as they are, and want nothing to do with that brand of prosperity, with its many odious side effects.
 My heart is with the traditionalists, but logically I know that money always wins.

 But for now, Silverton remains much as it was the first time I saw it.
 Ever since the mines closed it hasn’t exactly sizzled with prosperity, and it now straddles the line between dowdily charming and hardscrabble.
 There is a steady stream of summer visitors, but it is easy to imagine that once they leave for good in the fall things must get awfully quiet hereabouts.
 A rush hour of sorts happens every summer day around noon, when the trains arrive from Durango and disgorge their cargo of several hundred camera-toting tourists.
 For an hour or two, shops are crowded and empty tables scarce at local bars and restaurants.
 But then the whistle sounds, the tourists traipse back to the train for the return trip to Durango, and a quiet torpor settles over the town once again.

 One thing that has changed about Silverton is the noise level.
 In the heart of downtown is a place that rents four-wheelers by the dozen, and from first light until dark, the streets and nearby trails teem with them.
 The incessant whirring of their engines forms a constant sonic backdrop.
-As I walk by the rental place, accompanied by a local, several four-wheelers and a pair or motorcycles all rev their engines at once, making conversation impossible.
+As I walk by the rental place, accompanied by a local, several four-wheelers and a pair of motorcycles all rev their engines at once, making conversation impossible.
 My companion shoots an irritated look in their general direction.

 Fifty years is a span of time that seems to resonate with intrinsic significance.
 It is, after all, one of those special zero years, it is half of a hundred–an even more special zero year–and it is also about half as long as any human could reasonably expect to live.
 But in reality it is a completely arbitrary thing.
 If a hundred thirty million years of evolution had trended a tiny bit differently and supplied mammals with six digits on each limb instead of five, we humans would use base-12 numbering instead of base-10, and would fixate on 36 or 48 and 60 years instead of 30, 40, and 50.
 Though it bears on every aspect of our lives, we remain a little unclear about the nature of time.
 We think of it as a linear thing, yet somehow also recurrent.
-We perceive that in passing a day or a year we begin and end in the same place.
+We perceive that in passing a day or a week or a year we begin and end in the same place.
 But in reality, there is no such cycle.
 We simply persist, as matter is wont to do, while the physics of planetary motion impose the illusion of recurrence.

-Yet the symbolism of fifty years is overpowering, and I surrender to it, as I surrendered to the current so many years before.
+Yet the symbolism of fifty years is overpowering, and I have surrendered to it, as I surrendered to the current so many years before.
 So here I am.
 And the time has come for me to do what I came to do, even though I don’t yet know what, precisely, this will entail.
 With a heavy sense of portent, I head toward the falls.

 I continue up the road, past the falls to a spot where the valley widens.
 A meadow rife with blossoms of many different hues stretches from the road all the way to the base of the cliff, two hundred yards or so distant, and far up the valley.
 Plenty good pickings here.
 These flowers turn out to be delicate things, unlike their lowland cousins, and begin to wilt almost the instant they are picked.
 My inner decorator is mildly concerned at this development–wilted flowers simply will not do–so I pick up the pace.
 Time is growing short.